 We took a trip into DC today to see a couple little things that I’ve been wanting to see.
 First on our list was an R2-D2 mailbox.
 I’d heard rumor that there was on at L’Enphant Plaza, so our first stop was there.
 Sadly, we walked all around that area and couldn’t find it.
 It may well still be there, but I didn’t have any better directions, so we gave up.

 We trekked up to the main DC post office near Union Station from there, stopping along the way for Jo to take a look at the Capitol.
+We did stop at a shop and found theΒ 5 best motorcycle jackets ever, but alas we didn’t come for that so we left empty handed.
 There was some kind of police event downtown, as we saw bunches of police cars and motorcycles on the Mall.
 And the police cars were from many non-DC-area jurisdictions.

 The second place I’d heard there there was an R2-D2 mailbox was the DC post office, so we popped in there, but still didn’t see one.
 Andrew asked at the counter, and they told us to go to the Union Station post office.
 Fortunately, Union Station was just across the street (I’m not sure either of us could have walked much more before lunch!)